 “And then they chewed through the box, so I put them in a plastic bag…

-“And then I taped it up so they can’t get out.
-I didn’t know bees can chew through cardboard!”
+“And then I taped it up so they couldn’t get out.
+I didn’t know that bees can chew through cardboard!”

 Bees were crawling all over inside the bag and some were stuck under the tape.
 I tried to take hold of the bag without smashing a bee, and thanked him for doing the best he could to deliver what was left of my bees.

 I was surprised by how light the box was.
 This was not the three pounds (about 3,000) bees that I had ordered.
 So I carried them down the slope to my bee yard where a folding table was set up with the tools that I’d need.

 Meanwhile, the bees were suffocating inside the plastic bag.
 So I took everything into my enclosed apiary and sealed the door shut behind me.